Hugohuuts/LoLaTokenization/README.md

 ## Getting Started

-The results can be presented visually through methods within the eval_accuracy Notebook
+The results can be presented visually through methods within the eval_accuracy Notebook file.
+To run an experiment, use eval_scripts.py with the desired parameters as such: python eval_scripts.py --path "data/multinli_1.0/multinli_1.0_dev_mismatched.jsonl" --tok_method adj --model roberta --do_custom true

 ## Contributions